The Most Dangerous Game: Summary

 During his head start, Rainsford lays an intricate trail in the forest and then climbs a tree.
-Zaroff finds him easily, but decides to play with him as a cat would with a mouse, standing underneath the tree Rainsford is hiding in, smoking a cigarette, and then abruptly departing.
-After the failed attempt at eluding Zaroff, Rainsford builds a Malay man-catcher, a weighted log attached to a trigger.
-This contraption slightly wounds Zaroff's shoulder, causing him to return home for the night, but he shouts his respect for the trap before departing.
-The next day Rainsford creates a Burmese tiger pit, which kills one of Zaroff's hounds.
-He sacrifices his knife and ties it to a sapling to make another trap, which kills Ivan when he stumbles into it.
-To escape Zaroff and his approaching hounds, Rainsford dives off a cliff into the sea and escapes.
-Zaroff, disappointed at Rainsford's apparent suicide, returns home.
-Zaroff smokes a pipe by his fireplace, but two issues keep him from attaining peace of mind: the difficulty of replacing Ivan and the uncertainty of whether Rainsford perished in his dive.
+Zaroff finds him easily, but decides to toy with him, standing under the tree and smoking a cigarette before abruptly departing.
+After the failed attempt at eluding Zaroff, Rainsford builds a deadfall trap consisting of a dead tree balanced against a living one.
+The trap injures Zaroff's shoulder, forcing him to return home for treatment, but he calls out his respect for Rainsford's ingenuity as he leaves.
+Rainsford next digs a trapping pit and plants sharpened stakes at its bottom; one of Zaroff's dogs falls in and is killed.
+The next morning, he sacrifices his knife to build a trap that kills Ivan when he stumbles into it, then dives off a cliff and into the sea to escape Zaroff and his approaching dogs.
+Disappointed at Rainsford's apparent suicide, Zaroff returns home and settles in for the night.
+His relaxation is disturbed by two thoughts: the difficulty of replacing Ivan and the fact that Rainsford has escaped him.

-Zaroff locks himself in his bedroom and turns on the lights, only to find Rainsford waiting for him, who swam in order to sneak into the chateau without the dogs finding him.
-Zaroff congratulates him on winning the "game", but Rainsford decides to fight him, saying he is still a beast-at-bay and that the original hunt is not over.
-Accepting the challenge, a delighted Zaroff says that the loser will be fed to the dogs, while the winner will sleep in his bed.
-Then the story abruptly concludes later that night by stating that Rainsford enjoyed the comfort of the bed, implying that he won the duel and killed Zaroff.
+Zaroff locks himself in his bedroom and turns on the lights, only to find Rainsford waiting for him, having swum around the island to evade the dogs and sneak into the chateau.
+Zaroff offers congratulations for defeating him, but Rainsford prepares to fight him, saying that the hunt is not yet over.
+A delighted Zaroff responds that the loser will be fed to his dogs, while the winner will sleep in his bed.
+Sometime later, Rainsford appreciates the comfort of the bed, implying that he won the duel.

 Real-life parallels

-In 1976, Hayes Noel, Bob Gurnsey, and Charles Gaines discussed Gaines's recent trip to Africa and his experiences hunting African buffalo.
-Inspired in part by Gaines's memories and in part by "The Most Dangerous Game", they created paintball in 1981.

 There is a possible reference to "The Most Dangerous Game" in letters that the Zodiac Killer wrote to newspapers in the San Francisco Bay Area in his three-part cipher: "Man is the most dangerous animal of all to kill", though he may have come up with the idea independently.
-The 1932 film version of The Most Dangerous Game is mentioned a number of times in the 2007 film, Zodiac, a fictionalized depiction of the Zodiac Killer.
+The 1932 film version of The Most Dangerous Game is mentioned a number of times in the 2007 film Zodiac, a fictionalized depiction of the Zodiac Killer.

-Clive Cussler wrote a book entitled Dragon in which he mentions Richard Connell's "The Most Dangerous Game" and actually has a long few chapters where his Japanese manhunter emulates the story.
-It takes place on a small isolated island and in every way is the same as the Connell story.